ParimiHarsha/Perception-System-for-Autonomous-Driving/README.md

 Before installing the Autonomous Driving Perception System, ensure the following prerequisites are met:

-- **ROS:** Make sure ROS (Robot Operating System) is installed on your system.
+- **ROS:** Make sure ROS-Noetic is installed on your system.
 For installation instructions, visit the [ROS Wiki](http://wiki.ros.org/ROS/
 Installation).
 - **Python:** Python 3.10 or later is required.
 - **Dependencies:** All necessary Python libraries and dependencies are listed in the `environment.yaml` file.